If you’ve just given your mobile phone an accidental bath, swim or trip into the toilet, here’s your best bet for recovering your device.

 You have a couple of choices when it comes to making your phone more durable in the face of possible immersion.

+- Water repellants.
 It is feasible to have other phones not specifically rated chemically treated to be at least water repellent, but this is a process with some risks.
 For a start, because it’s a third party treatment there’s often little in the way of warranty from the third party repellent spray provider.
 Spraying your phone with a coating may in fact invalidate your existing phone warranty with your phone manufacturer, because it’s certainly not an approved modification, so if something else goes wrong, whether it’s an overheating issue or a gunged up headphone jack, you may find yourself out of support options even if you haven’t got your phone wet.

+- Waterproof cases.
+There are also a number of smartphone cases that sell for popular phone models -- most notably Apple’s iPhone line and Samsung’s Galaxy phones -- that fully encase your phone and offer water and drop resistance.
 They can be fiddly to place on your phone, and in every case they add considerable bulk and reduce the style of your device.
 Again, most don’t add waterproofing warranty to your phone, but where they are beneficial is that you can easily remove them when you’re in a less risky situation for your phone.
 As such, if an unrelated issue pops up, you can simply present your device for an in-warranty repair without stress.